Deltares/blueearth_cst/README.rst

  - Explore the range of hydro-climatic uncertainty in a selected geographic area of choice, including natural variability and climate change signals.

- - Quantify the impact of climate change on water resources for any basin the world, based on a delta change approach with different climate models and scenarios.
+ - Quantify the impact of climate change on water resources for any basin in the world, based on a delta change approach with different climate models and scenarios.

  - Design and execute a climate stress test for the response and vulnerabilities of user-defined thresholds and metrics.